Grace Wilson: Retirement

 Wilson retired following the end of World War II, but continued to work on a voluntary basis for a number of organisations.
 These included the Royal Victorian Trained Nurses' Association, Royal Victorian College of Nursing, Australian Red Cross Society and the Girl Guides' Association.
 In addition, she worked as a trustee for the Shrine of Remembrance and the Edith Cavell Trust Fund.
 In 1953, Wilson became the first female life member of the Returned and Services League of Australia.
 Several nursing organisations also awarded her their highest honours.
 She married Robert Wallace Bruce Campbell in London on 12 January 1954.
 Wilson died at the Repatriation General Hospital at Heidelberg, Victoria on 12 January 1957.
-She was subsequently accorded a funeral with full military honours at Christ Church in South Yarra.
+She was accorded a funeral with full military honours at Christ Church in South Yarra.

 Wilson's medals and uniform from World War I were placed on permanent display at the Australian War Memorial in 2014.
 Her World War I service was depicted in the 2014 television miniseries ANZAC Girls, in which actress Caroline Craig was cast as Wilson.
+In 2019, Grace Wilson along with Vivian Bullwinkel, were memorialised in mosaic banners installed at the Repatriation General Hospital at Heidelberg, Victoria.